 Consider formal Advanced Placement exams to earn extra credits

-Lots of formal organizations like K-12 offer Advanced Placement (AP) ‘college-level’ courses and exams to help earn extra university credits.
-There are a tonne of career-specific courses for every type of home-schooled student – from Accounting through to Marketing through to STEM-related courses.
+Lots of formal organizations like K-12 offer Advanced Placement (AP) ‘college level’ courses and exams to help earn extra university credits.
+There is a ton of career-specific courses for every type of home-schooled student – from Accounting through to Marketing through to STEM-related courses.
 These provide a great foundation for college-bound students.

 A portfolio might help

 It’s not just about the student’s academic achievements: lots of colleges and universities look for a repertoire of competencies and might even ask for a portfolio.
 Start collating samples of projects or papers on which the student has worked.

 It’s a big myth that home-schooled individuals don’t have great social skills.
 It’s worth going the extra mile to prove the student’s socialization.
 Supply evidence of social activities, leadership skills, or participation in group activities.
 Basically, anything that will convince Admission Officers that the student can adapt to campus life!